jlupini/nf_tools/README.md

 - **Create Spotlight Layer** - Adds a spotlight layer (if none already exists) for the selected page, and allows you to either convert highlights on the page, or a custom-drawn mask on the layer, to a spotlight mask.
 The first time this script is run, it will generate a Spotlight layer which is actually creating the visible effect.
 For each spotlight mask you have on a page, the script will create a Span layer above the main Spotlight layer.
 The Span layer indicates the in and out points of that particular spotlight mask.
 If you need to make adjustments to the mask path itself, perform those adjustments to the mask on the Span layer.
 Main Spotlight layer needs to be active for the spotlight mask in a Span to work.
 Controls for opacity, duration of fadeIn/fadeOut and feather are on the relevant Span layer.
 If multiple Span layers overlap, try to make sure they have *more overlap than the duration setting* or you'll see an opacity jump halfway through the overlap area.

 - **Citation Overlay** - Adds a citation in the top right hand corner of the comp.
-Set the in/out points using the markers.
+To use, first select a page layer, then apply the script.
+In and out points will be represented by markers on the page layer's null parent.
+Note 1: additional markers on this layer will affect in/out fading.
+Note 2: ensure that there are no other layers that share a name with the null parent.

 - **Bubble Up Highlights** - Run this with a pdf precomp selected to bubble highlight controls up into the parent.
 Note: Bubbled up controls can only be changed from the top level, so you can't change highlight parameters from within the pdf precomp anymore - all the highlight controls are effectively moved to the pdf precomp layer in the parent comp (`Part 1`, `Part 2`, etc).